 On July 29, 1914 the Rose Standish started a parade of boats on Cape Cod that has continued until this day.
 She was the first steamer to pass through the Cape Cod Canal, built by August Belmont and his Cape Cod & New York Canal Company.

-The idea of joining the Manomet River and the Scusset River had been around since at least 1623, when Miles Standish made the observation that a canal route would be useful.
+The idea of joining the Manomet River and the Scusset River had been around since at least 1623, when Miles Standish observed a canal route would be useful.
 Since then, dozens of people suggested it, partially surveyed it and even started building.
 But none could complete the project.

 Even George Washington gave it consideration.
 But through the years, with no progress made to get the idea off of paper and into the ground, ships by the dozen foundered and sank off the treacherous outer Cape.

 August Belmont Jr., the Wall Street financier, finally took up the shovel laid down by so many before him in 1909.
 Building the canal entailed considerable blasting though ledge and boulders to connect the two sides of Cape Cod.
 Belmont never wavered, however, and his deep pockets proved a match for the canal at last.
 In 1914 the canal opened with a grand parade of boats, lead off by the Rose Standish.

 Finally, hopeful mariners thought, the perils and loss of life that were inherent in passing the outer Cape would be a thing of the past.
 But the vision would have to wait.
 When Belmont opened the canal, he set tolls at a hefty rate to recover the high cost of building the canal.